Foo2018/Assignment-2/README.md

 * Code grew in length as more and more search features were added.
 * The code is hard to follow as there are a number of ‘if’ and ‘elif’ statements each of which has a separate purpose
 * It will be much easier to read the method code and follow what it is doing with properly named methods, broken down into smaller chunks
 * Because the code is complicated to follow due to its length it is going to be the hardest to maintain and the most susceptible to having errors introduced into it.
-It is a critical part of the extractor feature so should something go wrong the result is fatal for module.
+It is a critical part of the extractor feature so should something go wrong the result is fatal for the module.
 It is therefore the worst of the three smells I have identified.
 ### Refactoring strategies/ approaches
 In order to reduce the size of the method I will be using;
 * **Extract methods**: I have identified 5 areas within the  _data_extraction() code that would benefit from being extracted out as methods thus reducing the original method size.
 These are: